 How Can Cherry Bekaert Help

-Cherry Bekaert’s Risk Advisory team can assist with BABA compliance in several ways.
-Our professionals will perform an analysis of products and supply chain partners to assess current state compliance with the Domestic Content requirements outlined in BABA.
+Cherry Bekaert’s CFO Advisory team can assist with BABA compliance in several ways.
+Our professionals will perform an analysis of products and supply chain partners to assess current state compliance with the domestic content requirements outlined in BABA.

-They also provide advice on interpreting BABA’s requirements and reviewing project bid and contractor requirements.
-Additionally, our team is able to select, prepare and send self-certifications to the company’s suppliers as outlined by BABA’s requirements, as well as accumulate and review self-certifications to verify that the Domestic Content requirements were met.
+We also provide advice on interpreting BABA’s requirements and reviewing project bids and contractor requirements.
+Additionally, our team is able to select, prepare and send self-certifications to the company’s suppliers as outlined by BABA’s requirements, as well as accumulate and review self-certifications to verify that the domestic content requirements were met.

 Furthermore, we assist with:

-If you have any questions about how to implement and comply with BABA, reach out to your Cherry Bekaert advisor or contact our Risk Advisory group to help you navigate the federal requirements.
+If you have any questions about how to implement and comply with BABA, reach out to your Cherry Bekaert advisor or contact our CFO Advisory group to help you navigate the federal requirements.